Sydney-Informatics-Hub/lessonbmc/_episodes/02-BMC_R_Day1_B.md

 ~~~
 {: .output}

-How many categories are there for ethnicity and what are they?
+How many categories are there for disorders and what are they?

 ~~~
 levels(disorders)